AlexOmarov/BerteAndroid/CONTRIBUTING.md

 ## Contributing

-New branch with story slack (`ANDR-...`) as a name should be created for each new task.
+New branch with story slack (`BERT-...`) as a name should be created for each new task.

 Each contribution to master branch MUST include following steps: